hjpae/NCC-psych239_f2020/readme.md

 **Figure 4.** Architecture of Neural Causation Coefficient with deeper layers. *n* is the number of neurons, and *m* is the number of features.

 &nbsp;&nbsp;Deep NCC is a multi-layered variant of NCC.
-It has same structure but 8 layers for each embedding and classifier layers.
+It has same overall structure but 8 layers for each embedding and classifier layers.

 * **Residual NCC** (Fig.4)